How to date Watanabe publisher seals

 |N||2012-present.
 Indicates a reproduction, that is, a print made from newly carved woodblocks.
 Reads copyright Watanabe Shoichiro. 版権所有渡邊章一郞|

-4 The round 6mm seal continued on prints after the Great Kanto earthquake (1923).
-This seal continued on Hasui prints into the mid-1920s.
-For example, very early impressions of Hasui's Zojoji Temple in Shiba (1925) feature the round seal and might quite easily be mistaken for post-war prints.
+3 The round 6mm seal continued on prints after the Great Kanto earthquake (1923).
+For example, very early impressions of Hasui's Zojoji Temple in Shiba (1925) with virtually no keyblock wear exclusively featured the round seal and, if one does not examine the impression, these might very easily be mistaken for post-war prints.
+This seal continued on Hasui prints until 1926.
 This seal continued on Shinsui prints until the 1960s.

-6 Watanabe Shoichiro and leading Hasui scholar Shimizu Hisao have each stated that the round hanko seal applied on any particular day, its size and colour, was essentially random.
-Prints verified from the 1940s-50s typically had 6.5mm to 6.7mm diameter although there were many outliers ranging from a fraction under 6mm (without the outer circle) to a fraction over 7mm.
+5 Watanabe Shoichiro and leading Hasui scholar Shimizu Hisao have each stated that the round hanko seal applied on any particular day, its size and colour, was essentially random.
+Prints verified from the 1940s-50s typically had 6.5mm to 6.7mm diameter although there were many outliers ranging from 5.5mm (without the outer circle) to 7.1mm.

 The mistaken belief directly correlating older prints and smaller seals has been attributed to Westerners misunderstanding how hanko seals were made and applied by Japanese.
-Prints with smaller seals were sold new from 1915 to 1990.
+Prints with smaller seals were sold by the publisher from 1915 to 1989, after which time the publisher standardised size to 7mm.

-7 Watanabe in fact used a different seal for gifts (see below).
+6 Watanabe in fact used a different seal for gifts (see below).
 Seal K may be stamped on the front or verso and usually, but not always, the round seal was applied on the same print.
-An earlier variant of this seal featured on a Goyo print, October 1915.

 Note 1: Printer seals